zdrive/aws-iot-button-php/README.md

   -- Choose "Configure test events"
   -- Select "Create a new test event"
   -- Event name: same as file name, e.g., "TestEventLiveSNsingle"
-  -- In the box, paste the JSON you copied in the previous step
+  -- In the box, paste the JSON you copied in the previous step (delete and replace any JSON that might already be there)
   -- Click the "Create" button near the bottom

 7. Run the test event: